 No matter how old we get, we’re always analyzing, categorizing, and digesting new information.
 Life-long learning has become a tenant in modern museum practice, and it’s one of the reasons I chose to start my career in the museum field.

 Culture and society has interested me from an early age (I used to rent out stacks of books on Ancient Egypt in Elementary School, what a NERD).
 Pursuing two Bachelor degrees, one in Art History, the other in History was a natural progression in my life, and so was obtaining my Masters in Museum Studies.
-Museums, in my mind, are the best way to feel like I’m a part of active history telling.
-Museums show history, they recite history, they- in all clicheness (not a word)- bring history to life.

 I have a special place in my heart for archives.
-Two of my most formative experiences has been working with documents.
+Two of my most formative experiences were working with documents.
 I’ve seen how archives run in high patron traffic institutions, like the State Archives of Florida, to low traffic archives, where the focus is on digital accessibility rather than in-person patronage.

 Within archives I focused my work on digitization.
 Two of my major projects included digitized over 160 Circus Route books (funded by the CLIR grant), and over 100 archaeological site maps.
 Both projects involved heavy post-processing work that extended my knowledge of Photoshop and Lightroom.

 Social media engagement and communications came naturally to my work within museums, as it has had such a focus in my personal life.
 I’ve championed social media at several of the museums I’ve worked with, hoping that institutions see the merits of digital engagement and digital communications.